This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 Instructions

-- Cut the stems off the chillies and chop into a couple of pieces, and loosely pack into a mason jar.
+- De-stem and chop ripe hot peppers into a couple of pieces, and loosely pack them into a mason jar.
+You may wish to de-seed some of the peppers to reduce the heat and potential bitterness.

-- Mix a 5% brine (3 TBSP salt per quart water) in another container.
+- Mix a 5% brine (3 TBSP salt per quart of water) in another container.

-- Pour this over the chiles and cover with a cloth or a lid that is left slightly a jar.
+- Pour the brine over the chiles and cover with a cloth or a lid that is left slightly open so the pressure can release during the fermentation process.

-- I like to keep this jar on my counter where I will see it every day and remember to invert the jar 1 or 2 times per day to keep mold from forming on the surface.
+- Invert the jar 1 or 2 times per day to keep mold from forming on the surface.
 Alternatively, you could weigh down the peppers with a glass weight designed especially for fermenting.

-- After a week or two, the liquid should be cloudy, the sign of lactic acid bacteria proliferating, and the ferment should taste delightfully sour/tart.
-Now we’re ready to blend the peppers into your lacto-fermented hot sauce!
+- After a week or two, the liquid should be cloudy.
+This is a sign of lactic acid bacteria proliferating.
+At this point, the ferment should taste delightfully sour and tart.

-- Carefully blend the chiles and brine into a velvety red puree.
-You might not need to add ALL the brine – start with a small amount and add to your desired consistency – more for a liquidy, Tobasco-like sauce, less for a thicker paste-like hot sauce.
+You might not need to add ALL the brine – start with a small amount and add to your desired consistency.

 Notes